Registration $45 per person.

 This Pollinator Conservation Planning Short Course is made possible with the support of the Southern Sustainable Agriculture Research and Education (SARE) program and the USDA Natural Resources Conservation Service (NRCS).
 Additional support for this training is provided by the following: the Ceres Foundation, Cinco, CS Fund, Disney Worldwide Conservation Fund, Endangered Species Chocolate, The Metabolic Studio, Turner Foundation, Whole Foods Market and its vendors, and Xerces Society members.

-Special thanks to Virginia NRCS and SWCD, Virginia Department of Game and Inland Fisheries, Virginia Tech Cooperative Extension and Dr. Jim Lagrua.
+Special thanks to Virginia NRCS and SWCD, Virginia Department of Game and Inland Fisheries, and Virginia Tech Cooperative Extension.

 Bumble bee carrying squash pollen by Nancy Lee Adamson, The Xerces Society.